-This chapter describes how to use your monitor and its features, including software and utilities, the OSD menu, and power modes.
+This chapter describes how to use your monitor and its features, including software and utilities, the OSD menu, the function buttons, power modes, and Windows Hello.

 Downloading software and utilities

 You can download and install these files from HP Support.